-- Lonely Planet (www.lonelyplanet.com/greece) Destination information, hotel bookings and traveller forum.
+- Lonely Planet (www.lonelyplanet.com/greece) Destination information, hotel bookings, traveller forum and more.

 - If at all possible, visit in the shoulder seasons – late spring or early autumn.
 The weather is softer and the crowds are slim.

 - Be sure to visit a few out-of-the-way villages where you can still find full-on, unselfconscious traditional culture.
 The best way to do this is to rent a car and explore.
 Stop for lunch, check out the local shops and test out your Greek.

 - Go slowly.
 Greece's infrastructure doesn't befit a fast-paced itinerary.
 Visit fewer places for longer.

-- Visit at least one local coffee shop, one seafood taverna next to a port and one traditional live-music venue.
+- Visit at least one local coffee shop (kafeneio), one seafood taverna next to a port and one traditional live-music venue.
 This is where you’ll experience Greek culture at its most potent.